Migrating Codebases From SVN to Git

 2. Defining the directories

 Fundamentally, we define each directory with trunk/branches/tags subdirectories as a separate repository.
-Usually, this doesn’t make much difference in the way we use it; the address changes only.
+Usually, this doesn’t make much difference in how we use it; the address changes only.

 Example: Codebase => foo

-The existing trunk/branches/tags directories in the foo codebase will create a foo repository, and bar under subprojects will be a separate bar repository with its own trunk/branches/tags directories.
+The existing trunk/branches/tags directories in the foo codebase create a foo repository.
+The bar under subprojects is a separate bar repository with its own trunk/branches/tags directories.

-Although baz under deps doesn’t have trunk/branches directories, we will create it as a separate repository.
+Although baz under deps doesn’t have trunk/branches directories, we create it as a separate repository.